craigmcb/craigmcb.github.io/OLOCI/oloci.md

-# Welcome to Linux on Oracle Cloud Infrastructure Training
+# Welcome to the Linux on Oracle Cloud Infrastructure Track
 ![](../common/images/OLCI-1200x200-banner.png)
 ---
-This site provides an elearning path with step-by-step instructions and guidance for using Linux on Oracle Cloud Infrastructure.
+This track provides an elearning path with step-by-step instructions and guidance for using Linux on Oracle Cloud Infrastructure.

 As a Linux administrator, we walk you through building your first components on the Oracle Cloud Infrastructure and help you acquire deeper knowledge about Linux and Cloud deployment.